AudioKit/AUv3-Example-App/README.md

 ![knob in ib](https://i.imgflip.com/1svkul.gif)

-Or, if you want to just completely use graphics instead of code -

 If you'd rather make knobs and controls with a graphic rendering software packgage that exports image frames (or a dedicated tool like KnobMan), here's some example code I wrote demonstrating using images to create knobs [here](https://github.com/analogcode/3D-Knobs).

 ![Knobs](http://audiokitpro.com/images/knob.gif)